mrciolino/wiki-backup/characters/kierkegaard.md

 The party [first encountered Kierkegaard](/Events/the-ice-castle-of-bahyrst) in Bahyrst during their trip to find Spoops' castle granted to him by the [Deck of many things](/items/Deck_Of_Many_Things).
 When the party found out that there was an outbreak of lycanthropy in the city, and the townsfolk were being oppressed by the wizard [Fiad](/characters/fiad) who recently took over the castle, they rallied the townsfolk around the fountain in the middle of town, where Spoops made a proposal.
 Spoops displayed his Paladin power by purifying and blessing water from the fountain and using the new Holy Water to cure one of the lycanthropes.
 Then he called out to the crowd looking for new recruits to worship and train under him, it was Kierkegaard who was first to volunteer.

-Kirkegaard was made Lieutenant of The new [Order of the Soulwarden](/organizations/soulwardens), and began training alongside the other recurits.
+Kirkegaard was made Lieutenant of The new [Order of the Soul Warden](/organizations/soul-wardens), and began training alongside the other recurits.

 After the party departed, he led the newly formed order in training, cleansing sickness and death, as well as running the affairs of the city now that Fiad was defeated and Spoops was away.